 I’ve found that “what’s working?” leads to lots of great discussion.
 It’s an opening to discover work and collaborations that your team member enjoys.
 Take special note of collaborations.
 If there are people from other disciplines that your team members enjoy working with, chances are they are open to more collaboration with UXers, including you.
 If your team member shares work with you, it’s important to resist your desire to critique.
 You will have that opportunity in future meetings.

 What’s not working?

 “What’s not working?” will be their chance to vent or pontificate.
 Let it happen.
 UXers are emotional people.
 They put their work out into the world every day, and every day that work is critiqued by people who have no background in UX and no place critiquing.
 You know how demoralizing and frustrating that can be.
 Chances are very good that at least one person on your team is ready to explode.
-Use this session to actively listen.
+Use this session to listen actively.
 It will be therapeutic for your team, and invaluable for you.
-Make special note of problematic co-workers – chances are good that you will need to interact with them or their managers in the future.
+Make special note of problematic co-workers – the chances are good that you will need to interact with them or their managers in the future.

 Anything else I need to know?

 The last thing I ask is if there’s anything else I need to know.
 This discussion may start quite innocently with upcoming vacations and unfulfilled requests made to previous managers.
 But you may also uncover some more significant issues, some that may warrant HR (if you have an HR department) or founder-level involvement.

 Getting to something actionable – The Top Three